owenoromero/Computer-Science-2-Group-6/README.md

  - The user can choose from a variety of food, and they can add these to their tray, but, they can still later on remove them.
  - Users can also choose drinks after choosing their food
  - If the user chooses an invalid food, they will be redirected back to the Main Menu.
+   - **Note:** In the main menu, the user has the option to exit the program.

 **4. Checkout**
  - After the user finalises their tray, they can choose to check out and pay, then a receipt of their tray will be shown.